Ab initio predictions link the neutron skin of ${}^{208}$Pb to nuclear forces: METHODS

-In this work we use an iterative approach known as history matching~\cite{Vernon:2010,Vernon:2014} in which the model, solved at different fidelities, is confronted with experimental data $z$ using relation~\eqref{eq:modelreality}.
-Obviously, we do not know the exact values of the errors in Eq.~\eqref{eq:modelreality}, hence we represent them as uncertain quantities and specify reasonable forms for their statistical distributions, in alignment with the Bayesian paradigm.
+\textbf{Iterative history matching.} In this work we use an iterative approach known as history matching~\cite{Vernon:2010,Vernon:2014} in which the model, solved at different fidelities, is confronted with experimental data $z$ using Eq.~\eqref{eq:modelreality}.
+Obviously, we do not know the exact values of the errors in Eq.~\eqref{eq:modelreality}, hence we represent them as random variables and specify reasonable forms for their statistical distributions, in alignment with the Bayesian paradigm.

-We employ quantified method and emulator errors as discussed above.
+For many-body systems we employ quantified method and ($A=16$) emulator errors as discussed above and summarized in Extended Data Table~\ref{tab:error_assignments}.
+For $A \leq 4$ nuclei we use the no-core shell model in Jacobi coordinates~\citemeth{kamuntavicius2000} and eigenvector continuation emulators~\cite{Konig:2019adq}.
+The associated method and emulator errors are very small.
 Probabilistic attributes of the model discrepancy terms are assigned based on the expected EFT convergence pattern~\citemeth{Wesolowski:2015fqa, Melendez:2017phj}.
 For the history-matching observables considered here we use point estimates of model errors from Ref.~\citemeth{ekstrom2018}.

 The aim of history matching is to estimate the set $\mathcal{Q}(z)$ of parameterizations $\theta$, for which the evaluation of a model $M(\theta)$ yields an acceptable---or at least not implausible---match to a set of observations $z$.
 History matching has been employed in various studies involving complex computer models~\citemeth{Craig96_Pressure,Craig97_Pressure,Vernon:2010-2,Andrianakis:2015} ranging, e.g., from effects of climate modeling~\citemeth{Williamson:2013,Edwards:2019tp} to systems biology~\citemeth{Vernon:2018}.
-The present work represents the first application in nuclear physics.

 We introduce the individual implausibility measure

 which is a function over the input parameter space and quantifies the (mis-)match between our (emulated) model output ${M}_i(\theta)$ and the observation $z_i$ for an observable in the target set $\mathcal{Z}$.
 We mainly employ a maximum implausibility measure as the restricting quantity.
 Specifically, we consider a particular value for $\theta$ as implausible if